Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions: Introduction

 With the alternating signs of the interaction versus $r$, there is no frustration and, therefore, the model is amenable to large-scale quantum Monte Carlo (QMC) calculations.
 We study the Hamiltonian in the form

 where the distance dependent coupling $J_r$ governed by the exponent $\alpha$ is given by

 Here $G$ is a normalization factor chosen such that the summation of $|J_r|$ is equal to unity.
-Without this normalization (i.e., with $G=1$) the energy is superextensive for $\alpha < 1$ and our definition of $G$ makes it more practical to study the model for any $\alpha > 0$.
+Without this normalization (i.e., with $G=1$) the energy is superextensive for $\alpha \le 1$ and our definition of $G$ makes it more practical to study the model for any $\alpha \ge 0$.

 Previous works have identified three ground state phases of the model \cite{Frohlich78,Parreira97,Yusuf04,Laflorencie05}.
 For large $\alpha$, the long-range interaction is irrelevant and the ground state is QLRO with the same critical behavior as the standard Heisenberg chain with only $J_1$ interactions.
 Upon lowering $\alpha$, there is a quantum phase transition at $\alpha=\alpha_c \approx 2.23$ \cite{Laflorencie05,Zhao24} to a long-range ordered AFM phase, in which the order parameter, the staggered magnetization $m_s$, increases as $\alpha$ is further reduced until saturation at $m_s=1/2$, occurring when $\alpha = \alpha_s > 0$.
 Based on spin-wave theory (SWT), the saturation point is exactly at $\alpha_s=1$ \cite{Yusuf04,Laflorencie05}.
+We will refer to the phase for $\alpha \in [0,1]$ as the saturated AFM (SAFM) phase.
+A simple phase diagram summarizing this information is shown in Fig.~\ref{Fig.phasediagram}.

 Our focus here is on the dynamic spin structure factor $S(k,\omega)$, which we compute using stochastic analytic continuation (SAC) of imaginary-time dependent correlation functions generated by the stochastic series expansion (SSE) QMC method.
 Though the ground state phase diagram of the model is now settled and unusual properties of the AFM phase and the QLRO--AFM transition phase have been investigated extensively \cite{Laflorencie05,Sandvik10,Zhao24}, dynamical properties have been studied in less detail.
-In the AFM phase, linear SWT predicts that the dynamic spectral function $S(k,\omega)$ contains a single $\delta$-peak at energy $\omega_k$, with an anomalous dispersion $\omega_k \propto k^z$ and $\omega_{\pi-q} \propto q^z$ in the neighborhood of the two gapless points $k=0,\pi$.
+In the AFM phase, linear SWT predicts that $S(k,\omega)$ contains a single $\delta$-peak at energy $\omega_k$, with an anomalous dispersion relation $\omega_k \propto k^z$ and $\omega_{\pi-q} \propto q^z$ in the neighborhood of the two gapless points $k=0,\pi$.
 Here, the dynamic exponent $z < 1$, in contrast to $z=1$ for conventional spin waves in higher dimensions.